 I offer morning, afternoon and evening appointments.
 I work from home as I have found it is a more comfortable environment.

 Online and telephone Sessions

-In addition to face to face sessions I can also offer email and telephone sessions to clients who aren't able t make face to face appointments.
+In addition to face-to-face sessions, I can also offer email and telephone sessions to clients who aren't able to make face to face appointments.

 Training, qualifications & experience